 The George isn’t the most convenient vacuum though.
 Switching to carpet shampooing mode, in particular, can be a fiddly process.
 If you’re not planning to use the hard floor or carpet cleaning functions on a regular basis, then the Henry is lighter, quieter, and easier to use.

 There’s no doubt it’s a useful tool to have in the home though.
-We highly recommend it for anyone looking for a vacuum with multiple functions.
+We highly recommend it to anyone looking for a vacuum with multiple functions.